aquinzi/quinzi-blog/_raw/posts/guide_pelican-nikola.md

 	Title: nice title! :D      # Pelican
 	.. title: nice title! :D   # Nikola

 You can do that by hand or [download my python script](https://gist.github.com/eikiu/8377090) to take care of that.
-It also moves "draft" status to Nikola's tag, and Pelican's summary to Nikola's description (True by default).
+It also moves "draft" status to Nikola's tag, and Pelican's summary to Nikola's description (activated by default).

 !!! note
 	Nikola doesn't have/see the "modified" meta key internally, but you can have it like a custom key.
 You just access it differently in the themes.